ESRC Wales DTP - Cardiff University's Department of Politics and International Relations

-1. The covering letter should be addressed to Pathway Convener Dr Andrea Calderaro [email protected], and it must set out your reasons and motivation for applying to study at Cardiff University; your understanding, and expectations of doctoral study; your academic interests generally, and particularly how these relate to the Politics and International Relations Pathway.
+1. Covering letter: Please address to Dr Claudia Hillebrand.
+The covering letter must set out your reasons and motivation for applying to study at Cardiff University, and the ESRC DTP Politics and International Relations pathway; your understanding, and expectations of doctoral study; and your academic interests generally, and particularly of those relating to your proposed research.
 The covering letter should be no more than two pages.
-Please also specify whether you wish to apply on a +3 or 1+3 basis.
+Please also specify which pathway you will be applying to and whether you wish to apply on a +3 or 1+3 basis.

-2. Your academic / professional qualifications should include, where appropriate, proof of English Language Competency (7.0 IELTS minimum).
+2. Academic / Professional Qualifications: Where appropriate, this should also include proof of English Language Competency (7.0 IELTS minimum).

-3. All applications require two academic references to be submitted in support.
-Candidates must approach referees themselves and request a reference to be submitted.
+3. References: All applications require two academic references to be submitted in support.
+Candidates must approach referees themselves and include references with their application.

-4. Include a Curriculum Vitae, no longer than two pages.
+4. Curriculum Vitae: It should be no longer than two pages.

-5. A research proposal of up to a maximum of 1000 words, not including references.
+5. Research Proposal: The proposal should be up to a maximum of 1000 words, not including bibliographic references.
 We suggest that you use the following five headings in your research proposal:

 · Title, aims and purpose of the research;